pingevt/drupal-airtable/drupal-airtable.md

 ```

-^ Now process paragrpahs...
+^ Now process paragraphs...

-^ Grab current paragrpahs... and we now have two arrays of data, Current Bundles, and array of new data.
+^ Grab current paragraphs... and we now have two arrays of data, Current Bundles, and array of new data.
 And a third which will be our new field values...
 Current Bundles we pull from the node.
 new data is passed into the function.